HenryXi/OS/etc/Use ESC to close Windows Explorer in Windows.md

 ##### Download it and install
 For more detail you can click [here](https://autohotkey.com/).
 ##### Write the script to meet your requirement
 For closing Windows Explorer with ESC button the script like following works fine.
+Paste it into notepad and save it as "esc_close.ahk".
 ```
 #IfWinActive ahk_exe explorer.exe
 Esc::!F4
 ```
 ##### Run this script
 Double click the script will make it run in background.
+Now you can use ESC button to close Windows Explorer.